albertocevallos/meta-governance/README.md

 # Meta Governance

-Simple, minimal implementation of quadratic voting with weighting.
+Simple, minimal implementation of quadratic voting with token weighting.

 ## Installation and Setup